ssloy/ssloy.github.io/docs/banana/index.md

     So the difference of any two full solutions is a homogeneous solution.
     This is one of the most important ideas in differential equations, and it’s surprisingly simple once you see the underlying structure.
     All diversity of solutions comes entirely from the homogeneous part.
-    A single particular solution + the space of homogeneous solutions gives you all possible solutions.
+    A single particular solution + the space of homogeneous solutions give you all possible solutions.

 Thus full solution: